 Sounds complicated?
 Fear not!
 The good news is agile is just a common sense approach and a very simple concept at the core.
 There is a reason why the Manifesto’s 12 principles not only still stand strong today, but their application has also extended to a host of other industries.
 However, before you make the brave foray into Agile yourself, let’s clarify what it actually changes for you as a client or a software house.

-What agile means for the client
+What agile software development means for the client

 Client involvement in the project is crucial